A554551N/RPGNotebook/7thSeaLysa/Mr Morton.md

 When we last saw him he was squaring off with the fugitive Baron in his office on the [[Isle of Bernoulli]].

+Upon her return to [[Avalon]], [[Saoirse]] quickly became wrapped up in Morton's affairs.
+She aided him in the [[Baronet Bartram Sumner#^8bbc3a|Plot to Steal the Queen's Gift to the Highland Marches]].
+As recompense, Morton has taken on [[Saoirse]] as a kind of employee, offering her work that can't be handled by the normal intelligence services of Avalon.

 > [!info]- Tags
 > #7thSea